thesammiller/flamenco-server-installation-guide/2a_BlenderID.md

 **Warning from the Developers: Please do *not* use the devserver settings as-is.
 This will make your install insecure as everybody has access to that secret.
 You can use it as a basis, but change the secret so that it's totally new and random.
 The best way to do this is to create a new OAuth Application in the Blender ID admin and use the devserver settings as a template.
 Then delete the devserver OAuth Application.**

-# Step 3: Coordinate Config_Local and .blender-id/bid_main/fixtures/blender_cloud_devserver.json
+# Step 3: Configure Blender Cloud to work with Blender ID

 At this point, the Blender Cloud `config_local.py` and `.blender-id/bid_main/fixtures/blender_cloud_devserver.json` need to correlate `client ID`.
 Blender Cloud is an OAuth Application and is also called a "client".
 Blender ID must be aware of which client applications shoudl have access to its information.